More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Introduction

 \begin{remark} If we take $\eta=\frac{1}{2}$ (i.e., the vanishing model), and $\sigma\rho=1$, we obtain after Brownian scaling the expression $\frac{1}{\sqrt{2}}\mathcal{Z}_{t-U}-\frac{1}{4}|t-U|$ in the exponential.
 This is consistent with the result of \cite{rifkind2018eigenvectors}.
 If we take $\eta\to 0$, we get $\frac{\log|1-U|}{\log|1-t|}$ terms in the exponential, which is consistent with the result of \cite{nakano2022shape}, Theorem 1.1 after a time reversal (the coefficients are different because \cite{nakano2022shape} considered a continuous time model). \end{remark}

 We may also consider potentials that vanish faster than the critical exponent $ \frac{1}{2}$. \begin{corollary} Now we consider, instead of \eqref{mixedvanishingdecaying},

 for some given $\tau>\frac{1}{2}$ and $\eta\in[0,\tau]$.
-Then Theorem \ref{convergence2.1} holds straightforwardly in this setting if we take $\sigma=0$ in \eqref{noisecoefficientofQ}.
-Theorem \ref{theorem3.1good} and Corollary \ref{convergenceprocess} hold true with the same proof.
-The result of Theorem \ref{shapetheorem} now becomes, upon taking $\sigma=0$, That is, the scaled eigenfunctions are uniformly spread out. \end{corollary} This shape of eigenvalue result is consistent with the result of \cite{nakano2022shape}, Theorem 1.1 which considers a model in continuous time.
-The proof of Corollary \ref{reallyfast} will be omitted as it only involves straightforward adaptations of previous proofs.
+Then the point process $\Lambda_{n,E}$ converges in distribution to a Clock process, that is, $\Lambda_{n,E}-z^{2n+2}$ converges in distribution to $2\pi\mathbb{Z}$.
+Theorem \ref{convergence2.1} holds straightforwardly in this setting if we take $\sigma=0$ in \eqref{noisecoefficientofQ} and in \eqref{equationQlambda}.
+Theorem \ref{theorem3.1good} and Corollary \ref{convergenceprocess}, \ref{corollary1.4} hold true, with the same proof.
+Moreover, the result of Theorem \ref{shapetheorem} now becomes, upon taking $\sigma=0$, That is, the scaled eigenfunctions are uniformly spread out. \end{corollary} This shape of eigenvalue result is consistent with the result of \cite{nakano2022shape}, Theorem 1.1 which considers a model in continuous time.

 \begin{remark} For potentials vanishing slower than the critical rate $\frac{1}{2}$, Poisson statistics is expected and the rescaled eigenvector should converge to Dirac measure with a uniformly distributed center.
 However, a proof of these claims are currently only available in the continuous model with randomness from a Brownian motion, see \cite{kotani2017poisson}, \cite{nakano2022shape}. \end{remark}